Low Estrogen Levels in Menopause

 What is estrogen?

-in your body.
+your body.
 The adrenal glands and fat cells also make small amounts of estrogen.

 Estrogen affects the health of all of these things: